janez87/janez87.github.io/_pages/home.md

 My [research](/research/) lies at the intersection of Human-Computer Interaction and Data Management.
 I'm interested in investigating how to integrate **human perspective** and **computational methods** in the design, development and deployment of **data-intensive** applications -- with a special focus on the health domain -- with the goal of making them efficient, effective, and aware of people characteristcs, needs, and values.
 {: .text-justify}

-## News

-We are hiring a 1 year PostDoc to work on NLP for medical data.
-Click [here](/postdoc/) to know more!